Play Games. Have Fun.

 Originally envisioned as only a stopgap measure (until the 17pdr-armed Cromwell variant, the Challenger, could be fielded), the Sherman Firefly nevertheless resulted in one of the most effective and well known tanks of the war, far outshining any of the similarly armed tanks and tank destroyers.
 Of the

 Sherman models supplied to the British, only the Sherman I and Sherman V were modified to carry the hard-hitting 76.2mm caliber weapon.
 The Sherman’s turret had to be modified to fit the longer weapon resulting in its distinctive turret bustle.
-The gun had to be mounted on its side to allow for loading the
+The gun had to be mounted on its side to allow for loading the extremely long shells.
+The bow machinegun and crewman were both eliminated to accommodate ammunition storage reducing the tank’s crew to four men.

 The Sherman Firefly was allocated to the British armored divisions just in time for the Normandy Landings in 1944.
 It was initially fielded as one and later two tanks as part of a standard tank troop.
 It was the only tank capable of consistently dealing with German PzKpfw V Panther and PzKpfw VI/E Tiger I Tanks at reasonably safe ranges.
 The introduction of the APDS shell even enabled it to tackle the fearsome PzKpfw VI/B Tiger II.